elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 - `name`: name
 - `image_url`: relative url towards the image
 - `pid`: url including the unique identifier towards the page of the association on [ROR](https://ror.org)
-- `rdmkit_about`: true or false, when true this association will be shown in the about section
+- `expose`: true or false, when true this association will be shown in the about section
 - `type`: can be any of these values: *institution*, *funder*, *infrastructure* or *project*
 - `url`: url towards the homepage of this association